 Manage certificates and trust policies—specify certificates to use for client or server identification, specify the domain name to use when determining whether the other host’s certificate is valid, provide trust policies for expired certificates and unknown or expired root certificates, add additional trusted root certificates, and so on.

 To ensure compatibility, if your app depends on OpenSSL, you should compile it yourself and statically link a known version of OpenSSL into your app.
-Such use works on both iOS and OS X.
+Such use works on both iOS and macOS.

 In general, however, you should use the CFNetwork API for secure networking and the Certificate, Key, and Trust Services API for cryptographic services.
-Alternatively, in OS X, you can use the Secure Transport API.
+Alternatively, in macOS, you can use the Secure Transport API.

 To Learn More

 To learn about other security issues related to network communication, read Using Networking Securely in Networking Overview.